reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 - `{type: 'filters/statusFilterChanged', payload: filterValue}`
 - `{type: 'filters/colorFilterChanged', payload: {color, changeType}}`

-In this case, the actions mostly just have a single extra piece of data apiece, so we can put that directly in the `action.payload` field.
-We could have split the color filter behavior into two actions, one for "added" and one for "removed", but in this case we'll do it as one action with an extra field inside just to show that we can have objects as an action payload.
+In this case, the actions primarily have a single extra piece of data apiece, so we can put that directly in the `action.payload` field.
+We could have split the color filter behavior into two actions, one for "added" and one for "removed", but in this case we'll do it as one action with an extra field inside specifically to show that we can have objects as an action payload.

 Like the state data, **actions should contain the smallest amount of information needed to describe what happened**.